-Stakeholder X-36 X-36 > X-24 X-24 > X-21 X-21 > X-18 "Leading international entity for capacity planning and management" Get access to the Capacity Models of the IM in elaboration.
-Coordinates the exchange of information and analysis on capacity needs announcements.
-Ensures international harmonisation of Capacity Models.
-Administratively organises meetings and communicates information to stakeholders.
-Monitors that the draft Capacity Model is according to the agreed capacity strategy.
-Coordinates the exchange of information and analysis on capacity needs announcements.
-Ensures international harmonisation of Capacity Models.
-Administratively organises meetings and communicates information to stakeholders.
-Monitors that the draft Capacity Model is according to the agreed Capacity Strategy.
-Ensures timely and correct publication of all Capacity Models.
-CMO-LE-040 CMO-LE-050 CMO-LE-060 CMO-LE-070 IM Copies the previous Capacity Models and starts the model update.
+Stakeholder X-36 X-36 > X-24 X-24 > X-21 X-21 > X-18 "Leading international entity for capacity planning and management" Get access to the Capacity Models of the IM in elaboration. the Capacity Models Coordinates the exchange of information and analysis on capacity needs Coordinates the exchange of information and analysis on CMO-LE-040 CMO-LE-050 CMO-LE-060 CMO-LE-070 IM Copies the previous Capacity Models and starts the model update.
 Analyses upcoming capacity needs announcements, updates the Capacity Models also with the expected capacity consumed by all TCRs.
-Meets regularly with other concerned IMs to exchange information and agree on the intended volume (including quality) to be offered to international traffic.
+Meets regularly with other concerned IMs to exchange information and agree on the internded volume (including quality) to be offered to international traffic.
 Draft internationally harmonised Capacity Models are finished.
 Consults the applicants of which capacity needs cannot be fully considered in the models.
 Fine-tunes the models.
-Performs the final capacity partitioning and publishes all Capacity Models.
 CMO-IM-040 CMO-IM-050 CMO-IM-060 CMO-IM-070 Other concerned IMs Get access to the Capacity Models of the IM in elaboration.
 CMO-OI-040 Provide information on capacity needs, which might affect the work on the model of the IM.
 Agree with the IM on the intended volume (including quality) to be offered to international traffic.
 CMO-OI-050 RU applicants Provide capacity needs announcements.
 CMO-RU-050 Answers to the IM if it is called for a consultation.
 CMO-RU-060 Answers to the IM if it is called for a consultation.
 Gets access to the draft Capacity Models.
 CMO-RU-070 Non-RU applicants Provide capacity needs announcements.
 Answers to the IM if it is called for a consultation.
 Answers to the IM if it is called for a consultation.
 Gets access to the draft Capacity Models.
-MoT CMO-NR-050 CMO-NR-060 CMO-NR-070 NIOT Is actively consulted, especially for Capacity Models in bottle-neck segments.
+CMO-NR-050 CMO-NR-060 CMO-NR-070 МоТ Is actively consulted, especially for Capacity Models in bottle-neck segments.
 CMO-MT-050 Gets access to the Capacity Models.
 CMO-MT-070 RB Gets access to the Capacity Models.
 CMO-RB-070 Regions, local governments, transport associations, industries Provide capacity needs announcements.
 CMO-RE-050 Answers to the IM if it is called for a consultation.
 Gets access to the draft Capacity Models.
 CMO-RE-060 Terminals and service facilities Gets access to the Capacity Models.
 CMO-TS-040 Answers to the IM if it is called for a consultation.
-CMO-TS-060 IT Capacity Hub allows carry forward of the previous model and desired access rights.
+CMO-TS-060 ΙΤ Capacity Hub allows carry forward of the previous model and desired access rights.
 Geography from CRD is imported to the hub.
 Capacity Hub supports all necessary capacity elements, allows coordination via commenting functions and tracks versioning.
 Capacity Hub allows submitting capacity needs announcements via upload to the Capacity Hub (via the standardised template).
-CMO-IT-050 Transfers and visualises the TCRs published at X-24 from TCR Tool.
-CMO-IT-060 Capacity Hub supports publication of Capacity Models and possibility to display models for different levels of granularity.
-CMO-IT-070 Legal framework CINC-11-040 CIWO-IT-030 CINO-II-000 Law empowers IMs to make a binding capacity partitioning.
+Transfers and visualises the TCRs published at X-24 from TCR Tool.
+Capacity Hub supports publication of Capacity Models and possibility to display models for different levels of granularity.
+Legal framework CMO-IT-040 CMO-IT-050 CMO-IT-060 CMO-IT-070 Law empowers IMs to make a binding capacity partitioning.
 CMO-LF-070